 On March 6, 2024, MP Frank Caputo learnt there was an inmate hockey rink on the premises of La Macaza.
 Caputo said "the cherry on top was seeing this beautiful gymnasium and next to that is a weight room.
 Much nicer than 95 per cent of Canadians have access to."[68]

-Bernardo's next parole hearing will be on November 26, 2024.[68]
-His victims' families were initially barred from attending the hearing in person because of safety concerns, but that decision was reversed by the parole board.[69]
+Bernardo's next parole hearing was on November 26, 2024.[69]
+His victims' families were initially barred from attending the hearing in person because of safety concerns, but that decision was reversed by the parole board.[70]
+Bernardo was denied parole for a third time by the Parole Board of Canada.[4]

 Law-enforcement review